tiredcoder/jovian-colab/docker/fabric-cc-dev-mode/README.md

-# Demo Infrastructure
+# Demo Infrastructure - Dev Mode
-Creates a Hyperledger Fabric infrastructure running in *[development mode](https://hyperledger-fabric.readthedocs.io/en/release-2.4/peer-chaincode-devmode.html)* for rapid smart contract development.
+Creates a Hyperledger Fabric infrastructure running in *[development mode](https://github.com/hyperledger/fabric/blob/df388228156b882e07795a9041c0dde754f6e745/docs/source/peer-chaincode-devmode.md#running-chaincode-in-development-mode)* for rapid smart contract development.
 Note that the scripts used within this directory are depending on the '../fabric' directory.
 We also need to first start the IPFS infrastructure (this creates the needed network).

 Please see the '.env' file(s) for the configuration (e.g. which software version(s) to use, secret(s), etc.).
 Do *not* run multiple instances of this demo at the same time.